Sexual Identity And Mental Health: What Does It Mean To Be Bi-Curious?

 For others, further investigation is required before any actual action is taken.
 Reading others' accounts of their own experiences, investigating how you feel while out and about, and even putting your name, photo, and some information about yourself on dating sites can all help you determine how you feel and how you would like to proceed.

 As with any sexual encounter, though, safety and communication are necessary, both for you and for anyone you might be with.
-Letting the person you are with know that you are inexperienced and unsure of your attraction is paramount; some people might welcome experimentation, while others might feel used or abused at the notion.
+Letting the person you are with know that you are inexperienced and unsure of your attraction is paramount.
+Some people might welcome experimentation, while others might feel used or abused by the notion.

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.